 In this webinar, we will discuss:

-Lucas is a senior solutions architect at Hazelcast, where he helps Hazelcast’s most demanding customers architect, design, and operationalize enterprise software systems based around Hazelcast IMDG and Jet.
+Lucas is a Principal Solutions Architect at Hazelcast, where he helps Hazelcast’s most demanding customers architect, design, and operationalize enterprise software systems based around Hazelcast IMDG and Jet.
 Before joining Hazelcast, Lucas held similar positions at GigaSpaces and GridGain, giving him a uniquely broad and deep understanding of the in-memory platform space.
 Lucas holds a B.S.E. in computer science from the University of Michigan.